 Now on to the Facts!

 1.)
-The capybara is a herbivore (it eats plants).
-Eighty percent of their diet consists of only five different species of grasses.
+The capybara is a herbivore (eats plant matter).
+80% of their diet consists of only 5 different species of grasses.
 However, they will happily accept fruits and vegetables in captivity.
 Capybaras regurgitate their food and re-chew it to aid in digestion.

 2.)
 Capybaras also eat their own feces to help with digesting their meals.
 This practice is called coprophagy.